 Examples of Procedures Classified as Exposure Prone

-- Trauma surgery, including open head injuries, facial and jaw fracture reductions, extensive soft-tissue trauma, and ophthalmic trauma;
+- trauma surgery, including open head injuries, facial and jaw fracture reductions, extensive soft-tissue trauma, and ophthalmic trauma; and

 The information set out in this appendix consists of information found in Public Health Ontario’s documents set out in the references below.